adarshkumar00/docker-project/README.md

 WHY USE DOCKER CONTAINER  TO BUILD THE WEBSERVER??

-Docker is an opensource light weight container which consumes very less amount of RAM and CPU about 15 to 20 MB it takes for installation.
-Using docker container we can launch our webservices very fast and due to its light weight it is favourable over virtualisation technology.
-We can launch install boot and run and start the docker container services in just 1 second.
-Inside docker container we can launch and run multiple OS at a time as the size of the containers are very small and the system does not hang up when parallel containers are running.
+Docker is an opensource light weight container which consumes very less amount of RAM and CPU about 15 to 20 MB.
+Using docker container we can launch our webservices very fast and due to its light weight and it can boot within a second.
+Inside docker container we can launch and run multiple containers at a time as the size of the containers are very small and the system does not hang up when parallel containers are running.

 DOCKER FILE BASIC COMMANDS: